-Required mass of the secondary is about 0.05-0.2 of the primary mass and orbital inclination 45° or less with respect to the thick disc.
+Required mass of the secondary is about 0.05-0.2 of the primary mass and orbital inclination 45° or less with respect to the thick disk.
 The total time of the shell structure's visibility is typically around 10 Gyr in Thomson and Wright (1990).
-But in Thomson (1991), simulations the shells are visible for only about 3 Gyr.
+But in the simulations of Thomson (1991), the shells are visible for only about 3 Gyr.